-- 2.i) assist with the development and review of Metro's regional planning activities pertaining to land use and growth management, including review and implementation of these goals and objectives, present and prospective functional planning, and management and review of the region's urban growth boundary; - 2.ii) serve as a forum for identifying and discussing areas and activities of metropolitan or subregional significance; and
+2.i) assist with the development and review of Metro's regional planning activities pertaining to land use and growth management, including review and implementation of these goals and objectives, present and prospective functional planning, and management and review of the region's urban growth boundary;

+2.ii) serve as a forum for identifying and discussing areas and activities of metropolitan or subregional significance; and

-- 2.iii) provide an avenue for involving all cities and counties and other interests in the development and implementation of growth management strategies. - 2.1 Regional Policy Advisory Committee Composition The Regional Policy Advisory Committee (RPAC) shall be chosen according to the by-laws adopted by the Metro Council.
+2.iii) provide an avenue for involving all cities and counties and other interests in the development and implementation of growth management strategies.

+2.1 - Regional Policy Advisory Committee Composition - The Regional Policy Advisory Committee (RPAC) shall be chosen according to the by-laws adopted by the Metro Council.
 The voting membership shall include elected officials of cities, counties, and the Metro Council as well as representatives of the State of Oregon and citizens.
-The composition of the Committee shall reflect the partnership that must exist among implementing jurisdictions in order to effectively address areas and activities of metropolitan significance, with a majority of the voting members being elected officials from within the Metro District boundaries. - 2.2 Advisory Committees The Metro Council, consistent with the RPAC by-laws, shall appoint technical advisory committees, task forces, and other bodies as it and the Regional Policy Advisory Committee determine a need for such bodies. - 2.3 Joint Policy Advisory Committee on Transportation (JPACT) JPACT with the Metro Council shall continue to perform the functions of the designated Metropolitan Planning Organization as required by federal transportation planning regulations.
+The composition of the Committee shall reflect the partnership that must exist among implementing jurisdictions in order to effectively address areas and activities of metropolitan significance, with a majority of the voting members being elected officials from within the Metro District boundaries.

+2.2 - Advisory Committees - The Metro Council, or the Regional Policy Advisory Committee consistent with the RPAC by-laws, shall appoint technical advisory committees as the Council or the Regional Policy Advisory Committee determine a need for such bodies.

+2.3 - Joint Policy Advisory Committee on Transportation (JPACT) - JPACT with the Metro Council shall continue to perform the functions of the designated Metropolitan Planning Organization as required by federal transportation planning regulations.
 JPACT and the Regional Policy Advisory Committee shall develop a coordinated process, to be approved by the Metro Council, to assure that regional land use and transportation planning remains consistent with these goals and objectives and with each other.